DioxusLabs/dioxus/packages/manganis/manganis-macro/src/platform_bridge/README.md

 ## Implementation Notes

-- Serialization uses `dx-macro-helpers` which ensures each record is padded to 4 KB for consistent linker output.
 - Because all metadata ends up in the shared `__ASSETS__*` section, plugin authors do not need any additional build steps—the CLI automatically consumes the data in the same pass as assets and permissions.